taliajmallo/rpgs/characters/Jasskia/charsheet.md

 You spent your early life robbing and stealing to get by.
 Select one of the following skills: **Disable Device**, ~~Intimidate~~, or ~~Sleight of Hand~~.
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.
-### Vagabond Child
+### Stealthy Escape
-You grew up among the outcasts and outlaws of your society, learning to forage and survive in an urban environment.
-Select one of the following skills - ~~Disable Device~~, **Escape Artist**, or ~~Sleight of Hand~~.
-You gain a +1 trait bonus on that skill, and it is always a class skill for you.
+When trying to escape manacles, rope, or other similar restraints (but not grapples or similar attacks), you may make a Sleight of Hand check instead of your Escape Artist modifier.
+If you free yourself, you gain a +2 trait bonus on Bluff checks to pretend that you are still bound.

 ## Racial Features
 ### Base Properties
-Your size is medium, you have a speed of 30 feet, and you have darkvision.
+Your size is medium, you have a speed of 30 feet, and you have darkvision to a range of 60 feet.
 ### Sea Lungs (Sea Hag Mother)
 The changeling may hold her breath for a number of rounds equal to three times her Constitution before she risks drowning.